GDGToulouse/meetup-cfp/.github/ISSUE_TEMPLATE.md

 { Please fill in this template to help us have a better understanding about you and your talk.
 Use this pattern for the issue title: [talk title] Firstname Lastname }

+Language of the talk:
+- [ ] 🇫🇷
+- [ ] 🇬🇧

+Please use the language you will use during the presentation to fill in this form.

 ## About you